Calcium and magnesium hard water molecules leaves white, cloudy stains on surfaces such as toilet bowl.

 - After 20 to 30 minutes, brush the toilet bowl

 - If stubborn stains are left behind, repeat the process

-Pumice stone is a natural byproduct of mixing lava and water.
-It’s mostly used to remove dead and dry skin, but it has other, somewhat surprising uses as well.
-Removing hard water stains from tiles and toilet bowls is one of those uses.
+Pumice stone is a natural by-product of mixing lava and water.
+It is mostly used to remove dead and dry skin, but can also be used to remove hard water stains on toilet.

 - Pour warm water over the area you want to clean.

 - Rub and scrub the stains with the pumice stone.